Maximum principle for recursive optimal control problem of stochastic delay evolution equations: Abstract

 \section{Abstract}

-We study the Pontryagin's maximum principle for the stochastic recursive optimal control problem of stochastic delayed evolution equations.
-The delays are given as moving averages with respect to general finite measures and appear in all the coefficients of the control systems.
+For a class of stochastic delay evolution equations driven by cylindrical $Q$-Wiener process, we study the Pontryagin's maximum principle for the stochastic recursive optimal control problem.
+The delays are given as moving averages with respect to general finite measures and appear in all the coefficients of the control system.
 In particular, the final cost can contain the state delay.
 To derive the main result, we introduce a new form of anticipated backward stochastic evolution equations with terminals acting on an interval as the adjoint equations of the delayed state equations and deploy a proper dual analysis between them.
-Under certain convex assumptions, we also show sufficiency of the maximum principle.
+Under certain convex assumption on the coefficient function and the Hamiltonian, we also show sufficiency of the maximum principle.

 \textbf{Keywords. } Stochastic delay evolution equation, anticipated backward stochastic evolution equation, recursive optimal control, stochastic maximum principle.

 \textbf{AMS 2020 Subject Classifications.} 93E20, 60H15, 60H30.